-the Giuseppe Verdi National Museum is temporarly closed due to the pandemic while this website is under restyling.
+the Giuseppe Verdi National Museum is temporarly closed while this website is under restyling.

 In the meantime, we invite you to explore the exhibition path and the Villa Pallavicino.